iLoveTux/aina/docs/installation.rst

 Stable release
 --------------

 NOTE: This will not work!
-This project is pending a rename because "flume" is not available on PyPI.
-Looking for suggestions at https://github.com/iLoveTux/flume/issues/4
+This project is pending a rename because "aina" is not available on PyPI.
+Looking for suggestions at https://github.com/iLoveTux/aina/issues/4

-To install flume, run this command in your terminal:
+To install aina, run this command in your terminal:

 .. code-block:: console

-    $ pip install flume
+    $ pip install aina

-This is the preferred method to install flume, as it will always install the most recent stable release.
+This is the preferred method to install aina, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.